 For the best day trip experience the 4.3 mile South End Loop is the way to go.
 You get a little bit of everything; forest, oak lined roads, the Dungeness ruins, sand dunes, beach, wildlife, etc.

 If doing the whole loop seems like too much of a challenge you but you want to see the ruins hop off the ferry at the Dungeness dock and walk the 0.5 mile dirt road to the Dungeness Ruins then return back to Dungeness dock (1 mile round trip).
 If only going to the pristine almost secluded beach is what you want to enjoy hop off at Sea Camp dock and take the 0.6 mile path to the beach and return by following the same path back to the dock (1.2 miles round trip)

 4.3 miles seems like a lot, I know, especially with kids, BUT I’ve gone a few times with kids and there are so many different fun aspects of the walk the kids don’t seem to notice the difference.
-The last time I visited Christopher had just turned 6 and Ada was almost 3.
-I did take my Bob stroller and they rode some but mostly they walked/played.
+The last time I visited Christopher had just turned 7 and Ada was almost 4.
+They walked the whole time and didn’t whine about the walking.
+Last year I took them with my Bob stroller and they rode some but mostly they walked/played.
 I’ve also done this trip 8 months pregnant with a 3 year old and managed just fine!

 How I “do” Cumberland Island